-I’ve been thinking about the word fastidious since reading Cleo’s great post.
-One of the great things about blogging is how new friends can trigger an idea or a feeling, certainly unintentionally, that get you thinking …
+I’ve been thinking about the word fastidious since reading a blog post from Cleo … One of the great things about blogging is how new friends can trigger an idea or a feeling, certainly unintentionally, that get you thinking …

 Anyway, thanks Cleo 🙂 Just by being you, you’ve helped me a lot.
 Here’s how.

 I used to be fastidious.
 Before I met my husband, and i was living alone, I cleaned the house once a week.
 I changed the sheets every week.
 I loved a clean and spare space.
 I also drank less, 2-3 beers a night, and not every night. i only bought 2 or 3 at a time, never bringing more than i intended to drink that evening.

 Since meeting my husband, i’ve had to adjust my standards on cleanliness … two people sharing the same space can’t ‘have it their way’ all the time.
 And i really adore my husband.
 He’s just not terribly tidy.